gchq/stroom-docs/content/en/docs/quick-start-guide/indexing.md

 {{% note %}}
 Stroom uses Apache Lucene for indexing its data but can also integrate with Solr and {{< glossary "Elasticsearch" >}}.
-For this Quick Start Guide we are going to use Stroom's internal Lucence indexing.
+For this Quick Start Guide we are going to use Stroom's internal Lucene indexing.
 {{% /note %}}